schmidt-software/HomelabOS/docs/software/mailserver.md

 This requires some manual setup unfortunately.

-Drive your web browser to `http://postfixadmin.domain }}/setup.php`.
+Drive your web browser to `http://postfixadmin.{{ domain }}/setup.php`.
 Loading this page performs the needed database migrations for `postfix` to operate.
 Use the form to generate an password used to configure the admin user.